laffan/120-gpt-mobile-demo/README.md

 ### As a Native App

-To deploy to iOS/Android, run

-Note : This project uses [CapacitorJS](https://capacitorjs.com/) to convert the site in to a working iOS or Android app.
+This project uses [CapacitorJS](https://capacitorjs.com/) to convert the site in to a working iOS or Android app.
 If you would like to do the same to your own app, simply run the following series of npm/npx commands.